kaitai-io/kaitai-io.github.io/index.md

         <div class="row">
           <div class="col-sm-9">
             <p>There is an official .deb repository
-              available for Debian / Ubuntu-based
+              available for Debian and Ubuntu-based
               distributions.
 Just add it and install a package:
             </p>
             <pre># Import GPG key, if you never used any BinTray repos before